theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/network-settings.md

 ### Network Settings

 #### SAP Ports

-The following ports between the Windows server, on which the connector is installed and the SAP server from which data is extracted, must be
+The following ports between the Windows server that runs Xtract Universal and the SAP server, from which data is extracted, must be open:
-open:

 | SAP NetWeaver Component | Port<br> NN = System number of the SAP system, <br>see [TCP/IP Ports of All SAP Products](https://help.sap.com/viewer/ports) |
 | ------------- |:-------------:|